Olivia-Coefield/Collection-and-Circulation-Analysis/README.md

 # Collection-and-Circulation-Analysis
 # Readme
 This dataset was created for a course at the University of Washington iSchool during the Winter quater of 2022.
-It is a breakdown of collection and circulation analysis in order to understand usage patterns
+This dataset provides users with a breakdown of the usage pattern of books in academic libraries and is limited to the use of books and manuscripts.
+The intended audience is municipal policymakers.
+The dataset was created in 2011 and contains data from 2007-2008.
 # Table of Contents
 * Naming
 * Data Dictionary